firebitsbr/PazBAS/README.md

 # PazBAS
 PazBAS is a simple mnemonic puzzle game in 10 lines of BASIC MSX.

+# Game Logic
+Player must find the character that repeats X times in the matrix.

+Above the letters matrix there is the hint message for the character to guess:
+- 1X: indicates a character that appears once
+- 2X: indicates a character that appears twice
+- 3X: indicates a character that appears three times

+The time is limited to 10 seconds, a new matrix is presented when it expires.

+If you guess the character the remaining time is added to the score otherwise subtracted.

 Sources are stored at: https://github.com/robertocapuano/PazBAS

 # Installation